WheteThunger/ItemRetriever/README.md

 - `retriever.add` -- Adds the container you are looking at to your registered containers.
 - `retriever.remove` -- Removes the container you are looking at from your registered containers.
-- `retriever.backpack.add` -- Adds your backpack to your registered containers.
-- `retriever.backpack.remove` -- Removes your backpack from your registered containers.

 ## Incompatible plugins